 Lego targets have been set based upon key statements from the National Curriculum that help children progress with their fluency in Maths.
 Lego Targets have been designed to provide a clear structure and support to help embed children's counting and number bond recall.
-Each child should have a current Lego target that they are working on at home.
+Each child should have 2 current Lego targets that they are working on at home.
 Once confident on their current target, children can ask to be 'challenged' in school.
 Once the child can confidently recite their current target, e.g. number bonds to 10, they progress to the next Lego brick and the teacher or TA will give them their new Lego target to practise at home.
+The children get a sticker to reward their hard work.